<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Stakeholder Mapping Complete Guide

-This guide covers the full process from identification and categorisation through to communications planning, including when to move from templates to dedicated mapping software.
+This guide includes a power/interest grid and a step-by-step guide to completing your first stakeholder map, from identification and categorisation through to communications planning, and when to move from templates to dedicated mapping software.

 Download The Stakeholder Mapping Guide